Mexico City Metrobús: Passenger access and payment

 Ticketing is by pre-paid proximity smartcard, which travellers have to pass through turnstiles at the entry to the separated bus platforms.
 During the early months of the system's operations, limited availability of the cards required a temporary method for access to the system involving purchasing a normal single-trip paper ticket at a cost of MXN$4.50.
 Starting in October 2005, and with smartcard supply able to cover the demand, access is done exclusively by using the card.

-As of 2022, the single-trip cost is MXN$6.00 (USD$).
-A new MB smartcard, preloaded with one voyage, can be purchased for MXN$15.00 and "recharged" for MXN$6.00 per trip.
-There is a supplemental fee of MXN$30.00 for trips to or from the airport.
+As of 2022, the single-trip cost is MXN6.00 (USD).
+A new MB smartcard, preloaded with one voyage, can be purchased for MXN15.00 and "recharged" for MXN6.00 per trip.
+There is a supplemental fee of MXN30.00 for trips to or from the airport.

-The smartcard system has generated controversy, especially from occasional and one-time users who complain about the MXN$15.00 fee for a single-voyage card, for this is common that sometimes people ask others who have the smartcard to charge for them a trip.
+The smartcard system has generated controversy, especially from occasional and one-time users who complain about the MXN15.00 fee for a single-voyage card, for this is common that sometimes people ask others who have the smartcard to charge for them a trip.

 Service is free for those over 70 years old, or disabled, as well as for children under 5 accompanied by an adult.